LoShady/DoctorBattery.koplugin/README.md

 For the best experience, install an emoji-compatible font.

-Doctor Battery has been tested with **Noto Color Emoji**, which is currently the recommended font.
+Doctor Battery has been tested with **NotoEmoji**, which is currently the recommended font.

 For installation instructions, please follow the KOAssistant guide: